Barsoi Assembly constituency

 Barsoi Assembly constituency was an assembly constituency in Katihar district in the Indian state of Bihar.

 It was part of Katihar Lok Sabha constituency.

-This constituency ceased to exist in 2010 with the implementation of the Delimitation Commission of India.
+This constituency ceased to exist in 2010 with the implementation of the Delimitation Commission of India recommendations.
 Most of the area under the erstwhile Barsoi Assembly constituency seat now falls under Balrampur, Bihar Assembly constituency since 2010.